-Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Year 7, Year 9 and Year 12.
+Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of August 2025 in respect of Year 7 and Year 12.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.